 The accredited evaluator's test lab is required to execute the following steps:

-1. Identification of the hardware and software components, version information and the kind of support available for the software provided by the vendor, the producer, the developer or other contractual partner of the operator using any tool or any other suitable means of determination.
+1. Identification of the hardware and software components, version information and the kind of support available for the software provided by the vendor, the manufacturer, the developer or other contractual partner of the network operator using any tool or any other suitable means of determination.

 Expected Results: